iambkl/Poshak-Sewa/README.md

-A full stack web project project using React
+A full stack web project project using React for frontend and Laravel for backend